sileshn/EndeavourOSWSL2/README.md

 ```

 ## How to update
-Updating Archlinux doesn't require you to download and install a newer release everytime.
+Updating EndeavourOSWSL2 doesn't require you to download and install a newer release everytime.
 Usually all it takes is to run the command below to update the instance.
 ```dos
 $sudo pacman -Syu
 ```